-and fire the missile.
-Other measures might incapacitate the launcher itself in ways that mistake.
+U.S. president receives final recommendations from senior military commanders and the secretary of defense mistake.
 The danger is compounded by the erosion of Russia's ability to distinguish reliably between natural phenomena or peaceful ventures into space and a true missile attack.
 Only one third of its modern early-warning radars are working at all, and at least two of the nine slots in its constellation of missilewarning satellites are empty.